alexanderlukanin13/coolname/README.rst

     pip install coolname

-:mod:`coolname` is written in pure Python and has no dependencies.
+**coolname** is written in pure Python and has no dependencies.
 It works on any modern Python version, including PyPy.

 .. |pypi| image:: https://img.shields.io/pypi/v/coolname.svg